Sign in

 Inverse Transforming STFT Bin Groups

-The solution proposed here is to compute multiple time samples for each high-frequency channel, so that one hop of the FFT produces all needed samples in each band, so that all channels can use the same hop size without redundancy.
+The solution proposed in [265] is to compute multiple time samples for each high-frequency channel, so that one hop of the FFT produces all needed samples in each band.
+That way all channels can use the same hop-size without redundancy.
 If the narrowest band gets one sample per hop, then a band $ N$ times as wide must produce $ N$ samples per hop.

-To efficiently compute multiple time samples from the frequency-samples (FFT bins) of a given band, an inverse FFT can be used, as shown in Fig.9.32.
-In Matlab/Octave notation, let X(1:N) denote the FFT (length N) of the current frame of data in the STFT, and denote the lower and upper spectral samples for band k by lsn(k) and hsn(k), respectively.
-Then we may compute (in matlab) the full-rate time-domain signal corresponding to band k as follows:
+A fast way to compute multiple time samples from the frequency-samples (FFT bins) of a given band is an inverse FFT, as shown in Fig.10.30.
+In matlab notation, let X(1:N) denote the FFT (length N) of the current frame of data in the STFT, and denote the lower and upper spectral samples for band k by lsn(k) and hsn(k), respectively.
+Then we may specify the matlab computation of the full-rate time-domain signal corresponding to band k as follows:

 BandK = X(lsn(k):hsn(k));